YuriiLeo/coments_page/README.md

 ```

 This will compile the application into the `build` folder.

+## Additional Scripts

+The project also includes additional scripts for type-checking and linting:

+- `npm run type:check`: Runs type-checking using TypeScript.
+- `npm run lint`: Runs ESLint to lint the TypeScript files.

 Feel free to reach out if you have any questions or need further assistance.